Which countries have the highest nickel reserves in the world? Australia, Brazil and Russia are at the top of the list.

 Reserves: 19 million MT

-Australia holds the highest nickel reserves in the world at 19 million MT, but last year it was only the fourth-largest nickel producer in the world.
-In 2016, it produced 206,000 MT of the metal, down from 222,000 MT in 2015.
+Australia holds the highest nickel reserves in the world at 19 million MT, but last year it was only the fifth-largest nickel producer in the world.
+In 2017, it produced 190,000 MT, down from 204,000 MT in 2016.

-Some top-producing nickel mines in the country include BHP Billiton’s (NYSE:BHP,ASX;BHP,LSE:BLT) Nickel West assets, which produced 22,100 tonnes of nickel in last year’s December quarter, and First Quantum Minerals’ (TSX:FM,LSE:FQM) Ravensthorpe mine, which exports about 25,000 tonnes of nickel annually.
+Some top-producing nickel mines in the country include BHP Billiton’s (NYSE:BHP,ASX;BHP,LSE:BLT) Nickel West assets, which produced 90,600 tonnes of nickel in the most recent financial year, and First Quantum Minerals’ (TSX:FM,LSE:FQM) Ravensthorpe mine.
+Ravensthorpe, which previously exported about 25,000 tonnes of nickel annually, was placed on care and maintenance in October 2017.

-In second place is Brazil, with total nickel reserves of 10 million MT.
-The country saw a drop in nickel production in 2016, with output sinking from 160,000 MT in 2015 to 142,000 MT in 2016.
-It was the seventh-largest nickel producer in the world last year.
+In second place is Brazil, with total nickel reserves of 12 million MT.
+The country saw a drop in nickel production last year, with output sinking from 160,000 MT in 2016 to 140,000 MT in 2017.
+Even so, it still came in as the seventh-largest nickel producer in the world.

 Vale (NYSE:VALE) is based in Brazil, and is a major nickel producer in the country.
 Other companies mining and exploring for the base metal in Brazil include Anglo American (LSE:AAL) and Horizonte Minerals (TSX:HZM).